dexplo/dataframe_image/README.md

                 max_cols=10,
                 ss_width=1000,
                 ss_height=900,
-                resize=1,
                 chrome_path=None,
                 limit=None,
                 document_name=None,
                 execute=True,
                 save_notebook=False,
-                output_dir=None,
-                image_dir_name=None
+                output_dir=None
                 )
 ```

 By default, the new file(s) will be saved in the same directory where the notebook resides.

-Do not run this command within the same notebook that is being converted.
+The notebook will also be executed (by default) before being exported, so do not run this command within the same notebook that is being converted, or else you will get stuck in an infinite loop.

 ### From the Command Line